Intel’s Marketing Mix (4P) Analysis

 An Intel Booth at the 2014 Embedded World trade fair showcasing embedded software and hardware.
 Intel Corporation’s marketing mix (4Ps) emphasizes the premium branding and value of its semiconductor products.
 (Photo: Public Domain)

 Intel’s marketing mix is heavily focused on advertising and public relations to promote premium-priced technological products.
 The marketing mix, also known as the 4Ps (Product, Place, Promotion, and Price), is the combination of strategies, tactics, and tools that support business goals in selling products in target markets.
 Intel’s marketing mix is common among technology firms.
 The company strategically applies this marketing mix to ensure that end-users continue buying its products, and equipment manufacturers continue integrating Intel microprocessors into their products, like laptops.
-An effective marketing mix facilitates business resilience and long-term success by supporting competitiveness and efficiency in marketing, toward the realization of Intel’s mission statement and vision statement.
-The company matches its marketing mix and the semiconductor market.
+This marketing mix facilitates business resilience and long-term success by supporting competitiveness and efficiency in marketing, toward the realization of Intel’s mission statement and vision statement.
+The company aligns its marketing mix with semiconductor market trends.

 Intel’s Products